exasol/row-level-security/doc/system_requirements.md

 ### Row Level Security with Groups

-"Groups" are a functionality that allows shared access to rows based on a users membership in groups.
+"Groups" are a functionality that allows shared access to rows based on a user's membership in groups.

 #### Assigning Users to Groups
 `req~assigning-users-to-groups ~1`